The 39 Steps (1959 film): Music

 The music was by British film composer Clifton Parker, who composed prolifically for cinema and theatre in this period.
 The score was conducted by Muir Mathieson.
-Many of the melodic themes throughout the film derive from pieces performed by the house orchestra during the early music hall scene, particularly the "Mr. Memory" motif.
+Many of the melodic themes throughout the film derive from pieces performed by the house orchestra during the early music-hall scene, particularly the Mr Memory motif.
 A review by the National Board of Review of Motion Pictures also makes a comparison between the theatre and the film, noting "The score Clifton Parker has composed for the new version of The 39 Steps has a gay overture which also sets the right mood.
 It's short, not noisy, has musical wit, and promises comedy, not thrills."

 Reception

 Box office

 The 39 Steps was the sixth most popular film at the British box office in 1959.
 According to Kinematograph Weekly the film performed "better than average" at the British box office in 1959.

 Critical

 Critically, the film has often been regarded as inferior to Hitchcock's 1935 adaptation, and director Ralph Thomas stated it was not his favourite film.
 On being asked why he agreed to direct it he stated: Well, Rank owned it, and I was under contract, and they asked me to do it.
 So I asked Alfred [Hitchcock] about it, and he said "If you have the chutzpah to do it, you go ahead, my son and do it.
 You won't do it as well as I did it."
 And of course he was right.
 His film was a wonderful picture.
 I think mine was a piece of effrontery that didn't come off, and on the whole I regretted it.

-A number of critics have pointed to the slow pacing of the film, noting a lack of suspense usually attributed to More's charming, but leisurely performance.
-Comparing it to Hitchcock's version A.H.
+A number of critics have pointed to the slow pacing of the film, noting a lack of suspense, usually attributed to More's charming but leisurely performance.
+Comparing it with Hitchcock's version A.H.
 Waiton writing in 1960 suggested: "the pace, as well as the execution is milder, more civilised and somehow less suspenseful than it seemed previously.
-Mr. Thomas's direction may be at the core of it all, but Kenneth More's polished performance seems lacking in urgency.
+Mr Thomas's direction may be at the core of it all, but Kenneth More's polished performance seems lacking in urgency.
 He is a frowning, somewhat put-upon gent, but certainly not a citizen involved in a life-and-death matter."

 Reviewing it more recently for LoveFilm, Mark Walker opined: "As a thriller it's hardly in the same league as North by Northwest, but as a window on life in England and Scotland in the 1950s, this 39 Steps has much to recommend it."